zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

     Name the canvas “Customers” and save the project.
    ![](images/800/img_8c_2_14.png)

-### 8d) Using the Explain feature to create a visualization
+### 5d) Using the Explain feature to create a visualization

-Let's stop for a few moments to learn more about the **Explain** feature.
+Let's take a few moments to learn more about the **Explain** feature.
 The **Explain** feature allows you to uncover insights and patterns about a particular column within a data set.

 1. Right-click the **Category** attribute and selcted **Explain Category**.